paulosimao/streamparser/README.md

 # streamparser
-Simple parser, triggers events upon data receival and processing
+Simple parser, triggers events upon data receival and processing.

+`
+a
+a
+a
+`